pyahhnguyen/connect-device-bonjour/README.md

 - device
   The devices like phone or fridge will integrate a bonjour browser, which search a hub in the network.
 Once find one, it will connect the hub with websocket.

-In our mock system, We will setup two devices(one phone and one fridge)and one hub(one panel), as follow picture.
+In our mock system, I will setup two devices(one phone and one fridge)and one hub(one panel), as follow picture.

 ![Basic Architecture](https://www.lucidchart.com/publicSegments/view/fa576e8a-e2f5-4ebd-8f74-924a652e7e48/image.png)